DURUII/bibtex-clean-tool/README.md

 ## Installation

-Ensure you have Python installed, install dependencies:
+Ensure you have Python installed, then install dependencies:

 ```bash
 pip install -r requirements.txt